The Soft Return

 It is wisdom.

-You do not have to rip old patterns out by the root overnight.
+You do not have to tear old patterns out overnight.
 You can loosen them.
-You can meet them with awareness.
+You can notice them.
+You can meet them with truth.
 You can choose one softer response where there used to be self-neglect.

 The return becomes real through repetition.